 However, there are other details we need to examine because a suit may not just be based on the capital requirements alone, nor the restrictions and halting of a particular security, there could be additional factors which these firms could be held accountable.

-For example, the attorneys at Shiner Law Group are interested in certain conflicts of interest these firms may have.
+For example, the attorneys at Shiner Legal Group Business & Commercial Lawyers are interested in certain conflicts of interest these firms may have.
 We would like to learn why these firms apparently only halted trading or restricted trading for the small retail investors, allowing larger firms to continue trading in these securities.
 While we at this time do not have detailed knowledge we have heard the rumors and read several reports that this is the case, if that is so, the firms may be liable for their failure of not treating its customers equitable and thus putting their smaller clients at greater risk, this is a clear cut case of the conflict of interest these firms may have had with others.

 We have examined the many ways some of these firms may earn revenue.
 One such was is by routing their order or trades to larger brokerage firms, market makers or other investment firms who compensate the brokerage firm for its order flow.
 Thus, the more trades (buys and sells) the firm produces the more they receive on the backend.
 So, the excessive trading on securities such as GameStop would be a boon for these brokerage firms.